tOOlmaRR/toolmarrs-collectables/InventoryImportTool/README.md

         1. *Beckett.com Last Update* - when Beckett.com was last updated with the inventory of this card set.
 Value must be in the correct format (eg. January 31, 2022), otherwise it will be inserted as a NULL value.
 This will get loaded into a column in the cardset table.

 ## Configuration and Environments
 There are multiple configuration files defined for this application, including separate environment-specific configuration files for "*development*" and "*production*".
-They are written in the YAML language/syntax and requires the appropriate composer package.
+They are written in the YAML language/syntax and requires the appropriate Composer package.

 Environment is specified early on in the import.php file (the application entry point).

 ### Config File Details:
-1. *config-shared.yml* - general configuration settings such as paths for the data file and some details and where to find the data within the file, the latter of which may not be used at this point.
+1. *config-shared.yml* - general configuration settings such as paths for the data file and some details like where to find the data within the file, the latter of which may not be used at this point.
 1. *inventory-header.yml* - defines the specific labels that the program should look for, although it doesn't appear to be used at this point.
 1. *config-{environment}* - environment-specific confiiguration files which contain database connections and credentials, and the names of the stored procedures to use.
 There is also a setting that enables/disables the use of stored procedures.
-In the data layer there are hardcoded queries that are used if this setting is disabled, but it is older code that is specific to MySQL rather than MS SQL.
+In the data layer there are hardcoded queries that are used if this setting is disabled, but this is older code and is specific to MySQL rather than MS SQL.

 ## History